-In the current research project, we attempted to investigate several ponds (on-site and offsite) to identify the interrelationships between pH, Al, Ca and Mg hardness to understand the quality of water in test sites.
-Our results indicated that Ca, Borg (1987) made similar observations that surface water in North America has become acidic due to acid compounds and metals [5].
-Stow (2001) reported that symptoms of excessive eutrophication are algal blooms, low dissolved oxygen, fish kills and outbreaks of toxic microorganisms in the Neuse River, North Carolina [6].
-Ramachandran et al (1997) reported that carbon dioxide concentrations are higher in the summer, which can lead to the cause of the water being very acidic.
-They have also observed that the suspended solid concentrations were higher in the summer when compared to autumn [7].
+BNL has a long history on inorganic and organic contaminants in sediments (1940s-1980s) and is listed as one of the US Environmental Protection Agency's (EPA) National Priorities List.
+It is necessary to quantify the extent of risks of these contaminants to BNL's aquatic sites and to its biota (plants, animals, microbes).
+In the current research project, we attempted to investigate several ponds (on-site and off-site) to identify the interrelationships between pH, Al, Ca and Mg hardness to understand the quality of water in test sites.
+Our results indicated that Ca, Borg (1987) made similar observations that surface water in North America has become acidic due to acid compounds and metals [7].
+Stow (2001) reported that symptoms of excessive eutrophication are algal blooms, low dissolved oxygen, fish kills and outbreaks of toxic microorganisms in the Neuse River, North Carolina [8]. are aigal nooms, low dissolved oxygen, rish kills and outbreaks of toxic microoganisms in the Netise River, North Carolina [8], Ramachandran et al (1997) reported that carbon dioxide concentrations are higher in the summer, which call do the cause of the water being very acidic.
+They have also observed that the suspended solid concentrations were higher in the summer when compared to autumn [9].
 Experimental results indicated that all our study sites have low DO without any visible fish, with a few encounters of frogs, and excessive amounts of tannins and suspended solids in acidic waters.
 Low pH can have a negative impact on metabolic processes of biota, biodiversity, excess amount of toxic metal accumulation in sediments, which in turn have bioaccumulation of metals in biotic tissues.
-Kessel-Taylor (1985) has proposed wetlandsensitivity rating to classify wetlands [8].
-Based on his classification, most of the ponds that we studied currently fall under category # 4 in which we found low pH, low alkalinity, and nutrient poor waters ultimately have an impact on buffering capacities.
+Resel-Taylor (1985) has proposed wetland-sensitivity rating to classify wetlands [10].
+Based on his classification, most of the ponds that we studied currently fall under category # 4 in which we found low pH, low alkalinity, nutrient crassification, most on the points that we studied currently that funder category # 4 in whitch we found for pri, flow ankantiny, funderal poor waters ultimately have an impact on buffering capacities.
 High acidic soils facilitate the mobility of elements such as Al, Ca, Mg and may enhance leaching activities.
 This may eventually cause ground water and surface water pollution during rains and snowmelt [4].
-Kulp (2007) reported that a pH of 5 occurs approximately when the acid-neutralizing capacity of the lake equals zero and hence the lake is considered "acid" [9].
+Kulp (2007) reported that a pH of 5 occurs approximately when the acid-neutralizing capacity of the lake equals zero and hence the lake is considered "acid"[11].
 Most of the current study sites fall under this category.
-We observed an inverse interrelationship between DO (4.12 ± 0.89 ppm) and total suspended solids (14.67 ± 2.49 ppm) in sample sites of CP.
-This finding is in direct agreement with report published by Task Force on Water Quality Guidelines of the Canadian Council of Resource and Environment Ministers, 1979 [10].
+Observed an inverse interrelationship between DO (4.12±0.89 ppm) and total suspended solids (14.67±2.49 ppm) in sample sites of CP.
+This finding is in direct agreement with report published by Task Force on Water Quality Guidelines of the Canadian Council of Resource and Environment Ministers.
+[1970] [12] Environment Ministers, 1979 [12].